digital-fabric/polyphony/README.md

 In the above example, both `sleep` calls will be executed concurrently, and thus the program will take approximately only 1 second to execute.
 Note the lack of any boilerplate relating to concurrency.
-Each `coproc` block starts a *coprocess*, and is executed in sequential manner.
+Each `spin` block starts a *coprocess*, and is executed in sequential manner.

 > **Coprocesses - the basic unit of concurrency**: In Polyphony, concurrent